On early-warning of full versus partial Atlantic overturning circulation collapse: AMOC box model with two convection sites

-$\eta_1$ is proportional to the average atmospheric meridional temperature gradient.
-For $\eta_1 \gtrsim 1$ (this was determined at small $|\delta_T|$ and $|\delta_S|$) the existence of PC is robust.
-The exact value of $\eta_1$ only shifts and stretches the bifurcation diagram with respect to $\eta_2$.
-Here, $\eta_1 = 3$ is chosen. $\eta_3$ represents the ratio of the salinity and temperature relaxation time scales.
-To get any multistability with coexisting ON and OFF states, $\eta_3$ needs to be sufficiently small such that the salt-advection feedback is dominant.
-This encodes the common assumption that the ocean temperature equilibrates faster to atmospheric anomalies than the ocean salinity.
-Here, $\eta_3 = 0.1$ is chosen. $\omega$ should be clearly larger than 2 since the subtropical Atlantic is more voluminous than the polar basins.
+$\omega$ should be clearly larger than 2 since the subtropical Atlantic is more voluminous than the polar basins.
 The exact choice of $\omega$ does not change the dynamics qualitatively.
 Larger $\omega$ shifts the bifurcation diagram w.r.t $\eta_2$ to higher values, since then larger atmospheric salinity gradients are needed to overcome the temperature-driven circulation.
 The value $\omega = 5$ is chosen. $\kappa$ is the strength of coupling of the two polar boxes.
 For larger values ($\kappa \gtrsim 0.5$) the possibility for a partially collapsed AMOC starts to disappear, as the densities in the two boxes become too tightly coupled.
 In this work, weak coupling with $\kappa = 0.2$ is assumed.